LukePappa/Ourism/synthesis.md

-In an infinite and eternal act of self-realization, everything present at the instant of creation finds itself within a world-branch wherein it grows in awareness of direct, transcendent reality.
+In an infinite and eternal act of self-realization, everything present at the instant of the Big Bang finds itself within a world-branch wherein it grows in awareness of direct, transcendent reality.